 2. Create opportunities for collaboration:

 a.
-Cooperative drawing – this could be organized in a few different ways where you have one large drawing sheet at the easel where two children are encouraged to work on together or you could pass a large sheet of paper around the circle and each child adds to it until it makes it’s way around the whole group.
+Cooperative drawing – this could be organized in a few different ways.
+Firstly, where you have one large drawing sheet at the easel where two children are encouraged to work on together.
+Secondly, you could pass a large sheet of paper around the circle for each child to add to.

 b.
 Cooperative challenges – pose a problem or challenge where students have to work together to figure it out.
 For my young students, cooperative block building is the way to go.
-Have children work in pairs or groups of 3 to build a luxury home for a basket of animals you provide them.
+Have your students work in pairs or small groups of 3.
+Invite them to build a luxury home for a basket of animals you provide them.

 c.
 Cooperative physical games – Play the game ‘Islands’ which you will need one hula hoop for every 3 children.
 You then spread the hoops around and play some music.
 When the music stops, every child must step in a hoop and each hoop must contain at least 3 children.
 They will need to cooperate and hold onto each other to fit inside a hoop.
 So much fun!